Homeless Link Excellence Awards 2018 - terms and conditions

 By participating in the Awards, each “Entrant” fully and unconditionally accepts and agrees to comply with and abide by these Award terms and conditions and to accept all decisions of the Sponsor, which shall be final and legally binding

-The Award opens at 9am on Monday 12 February and ends at 5pm on Friday 4 May.
+The Awards open at 9am on Monday 14 January and end at 5pm on Friday 8 March.
 All official entries must be received by Homeless Link during this period.

 This Contest is open to any organisation which is a full member of Homeless Link.